 What is a bank wallet?

-• A fast, simple checkout experience: With our bank wallet, Paze, there’s no third-party app to sign up for, download or manage.
-Instead, consumers manage their wallet cards directly through their bank’s mobile app or website.
+A fast, simple checkout experience: With our bank wallet, Paze, there’s no third-party app to sign up for, download or manage.
+Instead, consumers manage their wallet cards directly through their bank or credit union’s mobile app or website.

-• Nothing new to set up: Paze also saves consumers the trouble of creating—and remembering—new usernames and passwords.
+Nothing new to set up: The Paze checkout solution also saves consumers the trouble of creating—and remembering—new usernames and passwords.
 Consumers begin accessing their Paze wallet with something they already know: their email address.2

-• No manual entry of full card information: Some digital wallet set-up processes require consumers to manually enter or scan in their card information (full payment card number, security code, and zip code).
-With Paze, consumers do not have to manually enter their full card details—either during wallet set-up or at checkout.
-This is because Paze consolidates eligible consumer cards from participating banks into a single wallet.
+No manual entry of full card information: Some digital wallet set-up processes require consumers to manually enter or scan in their card information (full payment card number, security code, and zip code).
+With Paze, consumers do not have to manually enter their full card number - either during wallet set-up or at checkout.
+This is because the Paze wallet consolidates eligible consumer cards from participating banks into a single wallet.

 While digital wallets have made e-commerce checkout faster and more convenient, many consumers still choose to manually type in their credit card numbers instead.